Iwark/MemoryPresent/README.md

-## MoviePresent - Yahoo!
+## MemoryPresent - Yahoo!
 OpenHackDay 2014 -

 if you don't have cocoapods installed, please install it first.